rockharbor/simple-vote/README.md

 $ mv config.json.default config.json
 ```

+## Configuration

+### Database

 If you want to use a different database, change the database name in the config
 JSON file to point to the SQLite database.

+### Refresh interval

+The counter page refreshes every 5 seconds by default.
+You can disable this by
+changing the `refresh` config key to `false` to not refresh, or an integer.

 ## Administration